 The risk share for the high cost drug group is separately calculated for the Medicaid Expansion, ABD and F&C populations.
 High cost drug gains and losses are calculated as a percentage of total revenue as defined by the Contract.
 High cost drug group gains and losses up to 3% are retained by AlohaCare.
 High cost drug group gains exceeding 6% are recoverable by the State, while high cost drug group losses exceeding 6% are recoverable by AlohaCare.
 High cost drug group gains and losses are shared equally within a risk corridor ranging from 3% to 6%.
+In 2023, the 2021 high cost drug risk-share payable was settled with the State.
 In 2022, the 2020 high cost drug risk-share payable was settled with the State.
-At December 31, 2022 and 2021, \$5,321,888 and \$1,965,396, respectively, of accumulated high cost drug group gains, were included in the State risk-share and risk adjustment payable.
+At December 31, 2023, \$2,203,062 and \$2,453,669 of high cost drug group gains related to the 2023 and 2022 years, respectively, were included in the State risk-share and risk adjustment payable.
+At December 31, 2022, \$3,328,249 and \$1,993,639 of high cost drug group gains related to the 2022 and 2021 years, respectively, were included in the State risk-share and risk adjustment payable.

 Due to the volatility of high-risk newborn ("HRNB") costs, the Contract includes a specific HRNB group risk corridor.
 The HRNB group is budget-neutral from the State's perspective, shifting funds between the managed care organizations that provide services under their respective Contract, based on the managed care organization's share of HRNB costs.
-In 2022, the 2020 HNRB risk-share receivable was settled with the State.
+In 2023, the 2021 HRNB risk-share receivable was settled with the State.
+In 2022, the 2020 HRNB risk-share receivable was settled with the State.
+At December 31, 2023, \$441,262 in HRNB funds expected to be paid related to the 2022 year were included in the State risk-share and risk adjustment payable.
+HRNB funds expected to be received for the 2023 year were not significant.
 At December 31, 2022, \$10,927,915 in HRNB funds expected to be received related to the 2021 year were included in receivables from State.
-No amount of HRNB funds are expected to be received from or paid related to the 2022 year.
-At December 31, 2021, \$1,432,576 in accumulated HRNB funds expected to be received related to the 2020 year were included in receivables from State.
+No amount of HRNB funds were expected to be received from or paid related to the 2022 year.